-Kitsap also has a "homegrown" private sector that headquarters a small set of firms here with a footprint beyond our borders: SAFE Boats International, Watson Furniture, Farbank, and Town and Country Markets are all examples of companies that either started in Kitsap or saw significant growth here.
-The largest private employer in the community is St. Michael Medical Center, while our community's tribal corporations, Port Madison Enterprises and Noo-Kayet Investments, are also among the top private employers.
-For a more diverse economic future, private sector industries currently showing promise to mature into larger clusters include maritime, health care, and tourism.
+Nonetheless, the private sector is strong, healthy and growing in Kitsap.
+The "homegrown" private sector headquarters a small set of firms with a footprint beyond Kitsap County's borders that sell products either nationally or internationally: SAFE Boats International, Skookum Contract Services, Watson Furniture, Farbank, and Town and Country Markets are all examples of companies that either started in Kitsap or saw significant growth here.
+The largest private employer in the community is St. Michael Medical Center.
+Kitsap-based tribal corporations, Port Madison Enterprises, and Noo-Kayet Investments are also among the top private employers.